heeyeon-yang/iot-streaming-platform/README.md

 # iot-streaming-platform

-IoT sensor data pipeline running on EKS — devices push readings in, Kinesis moves them through, and a set of containerized services process, store, and alert on them.
+IoT sensor data pipeline running on Kubernetes — devices push readings in, Kinesis moves them through, and four containerized services process, store, and alert on them.
 Built on AWS (ap-northeast-2) with Terraform.

-Status: work in progress.
-Infrastructure and all four services are deployed; still debugging the Kinesis → DynamoDB read path.

 ## Why I built this

-QuizLab was managed and serverless — Lambda, RDS, ElastiCache.
-This one runs on self-managed containers on Kubernetes instead.
-Different infrastructure model, same underlying AWS skill set.
+QuizLab (Project 1) was built entirely on managed, serverless AWS — Lambda, RDS, ElastiCache.
+This project picks up what QuizLab didn't touch: containers, Kubernetes, and self-managed orchestration.

+VPC and EKS cluster boundaries are drawn as they actually are: Kinesis and DynamoDB sit outside the VPC, since nothing here uses VPC endpoints for them — pods reach both over their public endpoints through the NAT gateway.

-## Architecture
+## How it works

-Four services on EKS, one namespace:
+Four services sit in one EKS cluster, one namespace:

-- **ingestion-api** (Node/Express) — receives sensor readings over HTTP, writes them to Kinesis
+- **ingestion-api** (Node/Express) — receives sensor readings over HTTP and writes them to Kinesis
-- **stream-processor** (Python) — polls Kinesis, persists readings to DynamoDB
+- **stream-processor** (Python) — polls the Kinesis stream and persists readings to DynamoDB
-- **alerting-service** (Python) — polls Kinesis independently, checks readings against a threshold, fires a Slack webhook when exceeded
+- **alerting-service** (Python) — polls Kinesis independently, checks readings against a threshold, and fires a Slack webhook when one is exceeded
-- **read-api** (Node/Express) — read-only endpoint over DynamoDB for the dashboard
+- **read-api** (Node/Express) — read-only endpoint over DynamoDB for a dashboard frontend

-API-facing services are Node; processing/decision services are Python.

-Everything sits in its own VPC (separate from QuizLab's), inside a single EKS cluster with one managed node group.
-Each service has its own IAM role scoped to exactly what it needs via IRSA, rather than one shared node role with broad permissions.
+API-facing services are Node, processing/decision services are Python. stream-processor and alerting-service each open their own Kinesis iterator rather than sharing a single reader — simpler than coordinating two consumers off one stream position, at the cost of each service re-reading the same records independently.

-Devices themselves are simulated with a local script — no real hardware involved.
+Devices themselves are simulated with a local script (`simulator.sh`) — no real hardware involved.

 ## Infrastructure

+Terraform covers VPC, EKS (managed node group, t3.small, 1–3 nodes), Kinesis, DynamoDB, and IRSA roles — each service gets IAM permissions scoped to only what it needs instead of one shared node role.
+ECR lives in its own Terraform directory with separate state, so the compute layer (VPC, EKS) can be destroyed and rebuilt every session without rebuilding container images each time.

-One Terraform directory covers VPC, EKS, ECR, DynamoDB, Kinesis, and the IAM roles for IRSA.
-Kubernetes manifests (namespace, service accounts, deployments, services) are plain YAML applied by hand for now.
-ArgoCD is next.
+Kubernetes manifests (service accounts, deployments, services, configmap) are plain YAML applied by hand for now.
+Namespace creation is still a manual `kubectl create namespace` step rather than its own manifest.

+## Why some things are built the way they are

+**No shared consumer coordination on Kinesis.** stream-processor and alerting-service both read from LATEST independently.
+During a `kubectl rollout restart`, the old and new pods briefly overlap and both grab fresh iterators, so alerting-service ended up firing duplicate Slack alerts for the same record.
+Fixed with in-memory dedup keyed on sequence number (last 500, deque + set) rather than a cross-process solution like a DynamoDB conditional write — a single in-memory cache is enough at this scale, and it doesn't need to survive a pod crash, since crashed pods don't overlap with anything else.

+**Field naming doesn't match between services, on purpose.** ingestion-api writes camelCase fields (`deviceId`, `sensorType`) with an ISO timestamp string to Kinesis, since that's the natural shape for a Node/Express service.
+DynamoDB's schema is snake_case (`device_id`, `sensor_type`) with an epoch-second numeric range key, since that's a more normal DynamoDB convention. stream-processor does the translation in `process_record()` rather than forcing one service's naming onto the other.

 ## Stack

-Terraform, AWS VPC/EKS/ECR/DynamoDB/Kinesis, Node.js (Express), Python, Docker, kubectl.
+Terraform, AWS VPC/EKS/ECR/Kinesis/DynamoDB/IRSA, Node.js (Express), Python, Docker, kubectl, Slack webhooks.

-Helm, ArgoCD, and Prometheus/Grafana are planned next steps, not yet in place.